Stamp Duty Calculator

 How does HMRC decide if an annexe is a separate dwelling?

 HMRC examines whether it has independent access, separate utilities, a kitchen and bathroom, and whether someone could genuinely live there independently.
-No single factor is decisive — the assessment is based on the overall facts and physical characteristics of the annexe.
+No single factor is decisive.
+The assessment is based on the overall facts and physical characteristics of the annexe.
 HMRC's guidance at SDLTM00370 outlines the approach.

 Can I claim MDR in 2026?